lekrsu/shfw-walkthrough/README.md

    - **Ninebot G30**: You can flash this firmware if the DRV version is at 1.7.0 or below.
 For DRV versions above 1.7.0, you'll need an ST-link.
 Refer to [https://joeybabcock.me/wiki/STLink_Ninebot_Max_ESC](https://joeybabcock.me/wiki/STLink_Ninebot_Max_ESC) for more information.

-   - **Xiaomi Scooters**: If the BLE version is above 1.5.7, you'll need an ST-link.
+   - **Xiaomi Scooters**: If the BLE version is at or above 1.5.7, you'll need an ST-link.
 There are online guides available for this process.

 3. Flash Procedure: